SAR ERM Shuttrstk 1947061657

 Approach

 Between February and June 2021, more than 190 consultation workshops were held with 57 functional departments.
-For each department, a risk register was updated setting out risks across ten core categories – including safety, reputational, legal – with each risk scored for impact/likelihood and for its current mitigation measures.
+For each department, a risk register was updated setting out risks across ten core categories – including safety, reputation, legal – with each risk scored for impact/likelihood, and for current mitigation measures.

 Results